peyton-lackner/team-utility-bot/README.md

-# Project Title

-Team Utility Bot
+# Team Utility Bot

 ## Description

 The Team Utility Bot is intended to be used for Rocket League esports teams.
-The current implementation will ping out scheduling from a command.
+The current implementation will ping out scheduling from a command and check player eligibility.

 ### Dependencies